LakshithaSenavirathna/LakshithaSenavirathna/README.md

 ###

-- 🌱 I’m currently learning **Machine Learning and Deep Learning.**
+- 🌱 I'm currently learning **Machine Learning and Deep Learning**
-- 👯 I’m looking to collaborate on **Data Analysis and Data Science projects.**
+- 👯 I'm looking to collaborate on **Data Analysis and Data Science projects**

 ###